 Amsterdam – Treasures of the Maritime Museum

-And with the Netherlands being so closely connected to the sea throughout history, a visit to the Maritime Museum is a must.
+And with the Netherlands being so closely connected to the sea throughout its history, a visit to the Maritime Museum is a must.

 amsterdam maritime museum outside